JonathanWThom/opener/README.md

 `touch ~/applications.json`

-In that file, list the names of the files you want to use in an array, like [this](https://github.com/JonathanWThom/opener/blob/master/applications.json).
+In that file, list the names of the files you want to use like [this](https://github.com/JonathanWThom/opener/blob/master/applications.json).

+You will need to have one key that is "default" - these are the applications that will open and close with no additional arguments passed.

 To open all the applications in your list, simply run `opener`.
 When you want to close them, run `opener -c`.

+To create extra groups, simply add another key with a corresponding list to `applications.json`.
+You can then open and close that group of apps by passing the `-g` flag.
+For example: `opener -g weekend` and `opener -c -g weekend`.

 ### Notes

 This program was built on a my Mac, so probably only works on Unix systems.

 If it doesn't work as intended, please open an issue!

-### TODO

-Better error handling/more informative messages.

 ### License